ReSearchITEng/RPi_matrix_16_keypad/README.md

 # RPi_matrix_16_keypad
-RPi3 with matrix membrane 16 keys Keypad using GPIO pinout
+RPi3 with matrix membrane 4x4 16 keys Keypad

 #### Please improve this project by sending a PR